Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 4.6 Status of the forward derivation

-the absence of first-order EM coupling, absence of SU(3) color, self-Majorana character, and sup-
+the absence of rst-order EM coupling, absence of the baryonic SU(3) color mechanism, self-

-pressed radiative cooling all follow from the structural symmetry of the K
+Majorana character, and suppressed radiative cooling all follow from the structural symmetry

 2,2,2